jminMAXGG/arc-agi-solver/AI_REPONSE_&_REFLECTION.md

-# What It's Like to Play ARC
+# minMAX's AGI, What It's Like to Play ARC?

-## A Pattern Recognition System's Honest Reflection
+## minMAX's AGI's Honest Reflection

 ---